vmware-tanzu/tanzu-framework/CONTRIBUTING.md

 2. Assignee is added to pull request to ensure it gets proper attention throughout the process.
    Typically one of the CODEOWNERS will assign themselves, but they may choose to delegate to someone else.
 3. Triage adds `ok-to-merge` if the pull request is generally aligned with product goals and does not conflict with current milestones; otherwise they may add a comment and a `do-not-merge/*` label.
-4. Assignee may request others to do an initial review; anyone else may review
+4. Assignee may request others to do an initial review; anyone else may review.
-5. Reviewers leave feedback
+5. Reviewers leave feedback.
-6. Contributor updates pull request to address feedback
+6. Contributor updates pull request to address feedback.
-7. Requested reviewer approves pull request
+7. Requested reviewer approves pull request.
-8. Assignee approves pull request
+8. Assignee approves pull request.
 9. Assignee merges pull request or requests another member to merge it if necessary.

 During the review process itself, direct discussion among contributors and reviewers is encouraged.